Skip to main content

 Metsähovi Geodetic VLBI

-Geodetic Very Long Baseline Interferometry (GeoVLBI) is a space-based technique that allows for accurate measurements of the Earth and its orientation, in inertial space.
-The technique is based on observations of compact radio sources with radio telescopes distributed around the globe (see Fig. 1).
-The observed radio sources are called quasars and located at billions of light years from the Earth.
+VLBI technique is based on observations of compact radio sources with radio telescopes distributed around the globe.
+The observed radio sources are called quasars and are located billions of light years from the Earth.
 They define an inertial frame in which the Earth’s orientation is measured.
 Telescopes simultaneously record the radio signals from quasars.
-At each radio telescope station the signal is time-stamped with very precise atomic clocks.
+At each radio telescope station, the signal is time-stamped with very precise atomic clocks.
 Afterward, all data are collected and processed at the correlation centers, where differences in arrival times of signals at the various telescopes (time delays) are determined.
-From the time delay observation it is possible to estimate and study various geodetic parameters describing Earth rotation and nutation, plate tectonics, troposphere and others.
+From the time delay observation it is possible to estimate and study various geodetic parameters.

 Geodetic VLBI contributes to: